natcap/invest.users-guide/source/sdr.rst

 .. figure:: ./sdr/connectivity_diagram.png

 Figure 2.
 Conceptual approach used in the model.
-The sediment delivery ratio (SDR) for each pixel is a function of the upslope area and downslope flow path (Equations 3, 4, 5).
+The sediment delivery ratio (SDR) for each pixel is a function of the upslope area and downslope flow path.
 |

 Thresholded slopes :math:`S_{th}` and cover-management factors :math:`C_{th}` are used in calculating :math:`D_{up}` and :math:`D_{dn}`.
 A lower bound is set to avoid infinite values for :math:`IC`.
 An upper bound is also applied to the slope to limit bias due to very high values of :math:`IC` on steep slopes.
 (Cavalli et al., 2013).